Wholesale price increases in England for 2026/27

-This page provides more information on the wholesale price increases for non-household customers in England which will apply for 2025/26.
-We’ll be in touch with all of our customers between January and March 2025 to confirm the price increases in your area.
+This page provides more information on the wholesale price increases for non-household customers in England which will apply for 2026/27.
+We wrote to you between January and March 2026 to confirm the specific price increases for your area.

 Important information

-In England, the annual wholesale price increases for water and waste water charges, which will come into effect from 1 April 2025, are based on Ofwat’s recently published price controls for the next five year period (PR24) and the regional wholesalers’ charges for 2025/26.
+In England, the annual wholesale price increases for water and waste water charges, which will come into effect from 1 April 2026, are based on Ofwat’s published price controls (PR24) covering the five year period from 2025 to 2030 and the regional wholesalers’ charges for 2026/27.

 In December 2024, Ofwat published their final determinations of charges for each wholesaler region in England.
 The determinations included provision for £104billion of investment to support the delivery of better outcomes for customers and the environment, including improved service, reduced pollution and improved resilience to climate change and population growth.
 As a result, price increases are significantly higher over this price control period in comparison to previous years, with an average price increase of 42% before inflation over the period from 2025-30.

-We have raised concerns with Ofwat about the scale of the increases and the impact this will have on affordability for our customers.
+During 2025, we have raised concerns with Ofwat about the scale of the increases and the impact this will have on affordability for our customers.
 In response, we have been assured that the scale of charge increases has been robustly challenged and that the increases have been phased to minimise the overall impact on customer charges over the five-year period.
-We are continuing dialogue with some wholesalers on support measures to help lessen the impact for customers.

 To view a copy of Ofwat’s final determinations, click here